 Dartmouth Digital Commons Citation

 Bunn, Frances; Goodman, Claire; Manthorpe, Jill; Durand, Marie-Anne; Hodkinson, Isabel; Rait, Greta; Millac, Paul; Davies, Sue L.; Russell, Bridget; and Wilson, Patricia, "Supporting Shared Decision-Making for Older People with Multiple Health and Social Care Needs: a Protocol for a Realist Synthesis to Inform Integrated Care Models" (2017).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 3300.